GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 You can also enter sample data directly and manually for testing.
 Guance supports two format types:

 - Log data can be directly input into message content for testing in sample parsing test.
 For more log Pipeline, please refer to the doc [log Pipeline user manual](../logs/pipelines/manual.md);
-- Other data types first convert the content into "line protocol" format, and then input it for sample analysis test.
+- Other data types first convert the content into line protocol format, and then input it for sample analysis test.

 ##### Line Protocol Sample